 If you're worried about not being able to afford food, there are a number of ways you can get help.
 For example, you may be eligible for a Scottish Welfare Fund Crisis Grant.

-Citizens Advice Scotland gives information on support in your area.
+Citizens Advice Scotland gives information on food support in your area.

 Exporting for food businesses

-A 'no deal' situation is likely to affect Scottish food and drink producers who export their goods to EU countries.
+If no EU trade deal has been agreed by the end of the Brexit transition period, there are likely to be effects on Scottish food and drink producers who export their goods to EU countries.

 Some of these goods (like beef and lamb) could face large tariffs.

-Others, like seafood, may have other barriers, like additional certification and delays getting their products to market.
+Others, like seafood, may have other barriers, like additional certification and delays in getting products to market.
 This could have a financial impact.

-The Scottish Government is working with the industry and others within the supply chain to assess the effects of this disruption and work on ways to make sure the impact is minimal.
+The Scottish Government is working with the industry and others within the supply chain to assess the effects of this disruption and reduce any impacts.